wdporter/acim/src/workbook/introduction/index.md

 :::

 The workbook is divided into two main sections, the first dealing with the undoing of the way you see now, and the second with the acquisition of true perception.
-²With the exception of the review periods, each day’s exercises are planned around one central idea, which is stated first.
+With the exception of the review periods, each day’s exercises are planned around one central idea, which is stated first.
-³This is followed by a description of the specific procedures by which the idea for the day is to be applied.
+This is followed by a description of the specific procedures by which the idea for the day is to be applied.

 ::: details Expanded

 The workbook is divided into two main sections, the first [section] dealing with the undoing of the way you see now, and the second [section] [dealing] with the acquisition of true perception.
-²With the exception of the review periods, each day’s exercises are planned around one central idea, which [central idea] is stated first.
+With the exception of the review periods, each day’s exercises are planned around one central idea, which [central idea] is stated first.
-³This [the statement of the central idea] is followed by a description of the specific procedures by which [the procedures] the idea for the day is to be applied.
+This [the statement of the central idea] is followed by a description of the specific procedures by which [the procedures] the idea for the day is to be applied.

 :::

 ::: details Substituted

 The workbook is divided into two main sections, the first section dealing with the undoing of the way you see now, and the second section dealing with the acquisition of true perception.
-²With the exception of the review periods, each day’s exercises are planned around one central idea; the central idea is stated first.
+With the exception of the review periods, each day’s exercises are planned around one central idea; the central idea is stated first.
-³The statement of the central idea is followed by a description of the specific procedures; by the procedures the idea for the day is to be applied.
+The statement of the central idea is followed by a description of the specific procedures; by the procedures the idea for the day is to be applied.

 :::